Change Detection 2026 guidelines

 }

 The collection is timestamp-ordered.
 Participants must process the collection in order, one day at a time, and may not permit their systems to access documents in the "future".
-We are exploring developing a lightweight evaluation harness to simplify processing the collection and producing correctly-formatted output.

 Topics

-The topics will be in JSONL format:
+The topics are in JSONL format: (JSONL here and below pretty-printed for clarity)

 {